 Good, wasn’t he, Kaka?
 Really good, in fact.

 Forget the Real Madrid stuff.
 Sure, he was good there, but think of him at Milan – the best player in Europe; no, the world; no, the universe.

-What if he never had those four years at the Bernabeu in between his time at the San Siro?
+What if he never had those four years at the Bernabeu in between his spells at San Siro?
 Would he have stayed like that forever?

-After starting his career at Manchester United in the early eighties, winning the FA Cup in 1985, Hughes spent two years on the continent with Barcelona and Bayern Munich.
+After starting his career at Manchester United in the early ’80s, winning the FA Cup in 1985, Hughes spent two years on the continent with Barcelona and Bayern Munich.